In Lebanon, Palestinians Protest New Employment Restrictions

 The skies above Lebanon have been filled with colorful balloons in recent days.
 They're not in celebration, but in protest, and bear the message "Enough, we want dignity" scrawled in Arabic in black marker.

-In recent weeks, thousands of Palestinians refugees have been holding demonstrations in 12 refugee camps across Lebanon to protest a government crackdown on businesses hiring foreign workers without permits.
+In recent weeks, thousands of Palestinian refugees have been holding demonstrations in 12 refugee camps across Lebanon to protest a government crackdown on businesses hiring foreign workers without permits.
 The demonstrators oppose a new Lebanese labor ministry rule requiring them to have special work permits.
 Under Lebanese law, everyone who is considered a foreigner must acquire certain paperwork from the Ministry of Labor in order to work.

 Palestinians — who were forced out or fled in the war during Israel's creation in 1948, and were not allowed back — now make up about 10% of Lebanon's population.
 Some 450,000 Palestinians are registered in Lebanon with the U.N. refugee agency that works with Palestinian refugees.
 Various Lebanese governments have classified Palestinians either as foreigners, refugees or stateless people, even though many were born in Lebanon.
 Palestinians are generally not granted Lebanese citizenship.